How to make dinnertime easier without having to use a weekly menu.

 I cannot tell you how much easier it is to choose a meal knowing it is chicken Tuesday.

-This one tip alone will make dinner a lot less stressful.
+This one tip alone will make dinnertime a lot less stressful.

 Here is a peek at my weekly meal theme.
 Use this to inspire yourself to set up a theme plan for your family.